 How much light does my Alocasia Black Velvet plant need?

-Alocasia Black Velvet plants prefer bright, indirect light.
+Alocasia Black Velvets prefer bright, indirect light.
 Avoid direct sunlight as it can scorch the leaves.

 How often should I fertilize my Alocasia Black Velvet plant?

-Alocasia Black Velvet plants benefit from regular fertilization during the growing season (spring and summer).
+Alocasia Black Velvets benefit from regular fertilization during the growing season (spring and summer).
 Use a balanced, water-soluble fertilizer every 2-3 weeks.

 How do I propagate my Alocasia Black Velvet plant?

-Alocasia Black Velvet plants can be propagated by division.
+Alocasia Black Velvets can be propagated by division.
 Carefully remove the plant from its pot and separate the rhizomes.
 Plant each division in its own pot with fresh soil.

 How do I prevent my Alocasia Black Velvet plant from getting pests?

-Alocasia Black Velvet plants are susceptible to spider mites, mealybugs, and scale insects.
+Alocasia Black Velvets are susceptible to spider mites, mealybugs, and scale insects.
 Regularly inspect your plant for signs of pests and treat with insecticidal soap or neem oil if necessary.

 How do I prune my Alocasia Black Velvet plant?

-Alocasia Black Velvet plants do not require pruning, but you can remove any yellow or damaged leaves to promote new growth.
+Alocasia Black Velvets do not require pruning, but you can remove any yellow or damaged leaves to promote new growth.

 What temperature range is best for Alocasia Black Velvet plants?